Description

 | Typical service life on EPS | Several hundred recesses per cutter |

 The 67 mm × 20 mm geometry is the standard EWI countersink envelope across the LTX plug range and universal PVC disc designs.
-Check that the specific fixing disc on the project sits within the recess with a small clearance margin before committing to a full elevation.
+Confirm the specific fixing disc on your project sits within the recess with a small clearance margin before committing to a full elevation.

 How to Use the EPS Hole Cutter on a UK EWI Installation

 The cutter enters the workflow after the mechanical fixing is driven home and the disc is seated against the board face.
-Run the cutter directly over the plug, cut the recess, glue in a cap, and the fixing point disappears under the basecoat layer.
+You run the cutter over the plug, cut the recess, glue in a cap, and the fixing point disappears under the basecoat — so the whole grid of fixings vanishes before the render ever goes on.

-- Drill speed and pressure — set the drill to 800–1,200 rpm with light, even pressure as the cutter enters the board; high speed with excessive force melts the EPS around the cut edge on graphite boards, leaving a rough pocket that compromises cap adhesion.
+- Drill speed and pressure — set 800–1,200 rpm with light, even pressure on entry; high speed with heavy force melts the EPS edge on graphite boards and leaves a rough pocket that weakens cap adhesion.

-- Perpendicular entry — hold the drill square to the board face throughout the cut so the recess base is flat; an angled entry leaves a tapered pocket that prevents the cap from sitting level.
+- Perpendicular entry — hold the drill square to the board face so the recess base stays flat and the cap sits level.

-- Mineral wool technique — keep the same moderate speed; the cutter slices the fibres cleanly without tearing at the recess wall, provided the cutting teeth are still sharp.
+- Mineral wool technique — keep the same moderate speed; a sharp cutter slices the fibres cleanly without tearing the recess wall.

-- Recess preparation — clear any loose EPS dust or wool fibres from the pocket before seating the cap, so the adhesive contacts a clean surface and bonds reliably.
+- Recess preparation — clear loose EPS dust or wool fibres from the pocket so the cap adhesive contacts a clean surface.

-Once each recess is cut and cleaned, apply a thin bead of PU foam adhesive or a dab of basecoat adhesive to the back of the EPS cap, press it into the pocket, and ensure it sits level with or fractionally below the surrounding board surface.
-The basecoat and mesh layer then bridges over the capped fixing without any bump or hollow showing through the finished render.
-For the full fixing, countersinking, and capping sequence in context, the EWI fixings installation guide walks through each stage in order.
+Once each recess is cut and cleaned, apply a thin bead of PU foam adhesive or a dab of basecoat to the back of the EPS cap, press it in, and seat it level with or just below the surrounding board.
+The mesh and basecoat layer then bridges the capped fixing without any bump or hollow showing through.
+For the full fixing, countersinking, and capping sequence in context, the step-by-step EWI fixings installation guide walks through each stage in order.

 Installation Notes — Cutter Maintenance, Substrate Behaviour, Tool Wear

-One cutter typically lasts several hundred recesses on EPS before the cutting teeth dull noticeably.
-On mineral wool the abrasive glass fibres accelerate wear, so inspect the tool every 50–100 recesses and replace it when the cut begins to tear rather than slice cleanly.
-Keeping a spare cutter on the van avoids downtime mid-elevation when the working tool finally gives out — replacement mid-cut is a five-minute pause, whereas a trip to the merchant is a half-day disruption.
+One cutter typically lasts several hundred recesses on EPS before the teeth dull noticeably.
+On mineral wool the abrasive glass fibres wear the edge faster, so inspect the tool every 50–100 recesses and swap it when the cut begins to tear rather than slice.
+A spare cutter on the van keeps an elevation moving — a mid-cut replacement is a five-minute pause, where a merchant run costs half a day.

-Different boards respond differently to the same cutter.
-Graphite EPS has a slightly denser cell structure than standard white EPS, so cuts take fractionally more time but stay clean at the same drill speed.
-XPS is denser still and produces more resistance under the cutting teeth — keep the drill speed in the lower half of the recommended range to avoid overheating the polyamide body.
-Mineral wool cuts at the same speed as EPS but produces airborne fibres, so eye protection and a fitted dust mask are essential during the countersinking pass.
+Boards behave differently under the same cutter.
+Graphite EPS has a denser cell structure than standard white EPS, so cuts take fractionally longer but stay clean at the same speed.
+XPS is denser still and adds resistance under the teeth, so keeping the drill in the lower half of the range protects the polyamide body.
+Mineral wool cuts at EPS speed but throws airborne fibres, so eye protection and a fitted dust mask make the countersinking pass a comfortable one.

-- Clear dust between cuts — a quick blow or brush through the cutter teeth keeps the cutting edge engaging cleanly with the next recess rather than packing with insulation debris.
+- Clear dust between cuts — a quick blow or brush through the teeth keeps the edge engaging cleanly on the next recess.

-- Reset depth at every board change — switching from 80 mm to 100 mm boards mid-elevation does not change the recess depth, but a quick depth check on the first cut confirms the cutter is bottoming correctly.
+- Check depth at every board change — moving from 80 mm to 100 mm boards keeps the recess depth constant, but a first-cut check confirms the cutter is bottoming correctly.

-- Don't force a dull cutter — pushing harder on a worn tool tears the recess wall rather than cutting cleanly, which is the moment to swap in the spare.
+- Swap a dull cutter promptly — a worn tool tears the recess wall, which is the moment the spare earns its place.

 How Pros Get the Best Result From This Hole Cutter

-The tool itself is simple, but a few site habits separate a clean countersinking pass from a sloppy one — and the difference shows up on the finished render whether anyone is looking for it or not.
+The tool is simple, but a few site habits separate a clean countersinking pass from a sloppy one — and that difference shows on the finished render whether anyone is looking for it or not.

-- Cut on the same day as plug installation — leaving recess cutting until after the next-day basecoat means re-staging the drill and the cutter; running the countersink pass immediately after each plug goes in keeps the workflow continuous and the cutter warm in the chuck.
+- I cut on the same day as plug installation — running the countersink pass straight after each plug goes in keeps the drill and cutter staged together and the workflow continuous.

-- Map the fixing pattern before drilling — at six to eight fixings per square metre on a typical domestic specification, a 30 m² elevation carries 180–240 plug points; chalking the fixing positions before the first drill goes in keeps the recess pattern regular and eliminates the visual rhythm break that a randomly placed plug creates.
+- Map the fixing pattern before drilling — at six to eight fixings per square metre, a 30 m² elevation carries roughly 180–240 plug points; chalking positions first keeps the recess grid regular.

-- Pair the cutter with the matching cap pack from day one — order the grey EPS plug caps in 100-piece packs in volume alongside the cutter so the countersink and cap stages run as a single continuous workflow rather than a stop-start cycle waiting on cap delivery.
+- Pair the cutter with the cap pack from day one — ordering the grey EPS plug caps in 100-piece packs alongside the cutter runs countersink and cap as one continuous stage.

 Is the EPS Hole Cutter Right for Your Job?

-- Ideal for every mechanically fixed EWI installation — choose the 67 mm hole cutter on any project where insulation boards are secured with mechanical fixings and the finished render must sit flat without telegraphed bump lines at every fixing point.
+- Ideal for every mechanically fixed EWI installation — choose the 67 mm cutter wherever boards are mechanically fixed and the render must sit flat without telegraphed bump lines.

-- Pair with cosmetic finishing caps — the grey EPS plug caps sized to the 67 mm × 20 mm recess glue directly into the cut pocket, covering each fixing and restoring the continuous insulation envelope.
+- Pair with cosmetic finishing caps — the grey EPS caps sized to the 67 mm recess glue directly into the cut pocket to cover each fixing.

-- For the full mechanical fixing specification — the wider fixing accessories range covers LTX polystyrene plugs across the full 70–220 mm length series, universal PVC discs, spiral anchors, and base tracks that complete the fixing system alongside this countersinking tool.
+- For the full mechanical fixing specification — the wider fixing accessories range covers LTX plugs across the 70–220 mm length series, PVC discs, spiral anchors, and base tracks that complete the system.

-- For the fixing pattern and spacing calculation — the EWI fixings installation guide covers how many fixings per square metre, where to place them around openings and corners, and how the countersink pass integrates with the wider installation sequence.
+- For the fixing pattern and spacing calculation — the EWI fixings installation guide covers how many fixings per square metre and where to place them around openings and corners.

 FAQ — Hole Cutter Use, Maintenance, Coverage